Chia-Network/clvm_tools/docs/part2_transactions.md

 There is one final change we need to make before this is a complete smart transaction.

 If you want to invalidate a spend then you need to raise an exception using `x`.
-Otherwise you just have a valid spend that isn't returning any OpCodes, and that would destroy our coin and be bad!
+Otherwise you just have a valid spend that isn't returning any OpCodes, and that would destroy our coin and not create a new one!
-So we need to change the fail condition to be `(x (q "wrong password"))`.
+So we need to change the fail condition to be `(x (q "wrong password"))` which means the transaction fails and the coin is not spent.

 If we're doing this then we should also change the `(i A B C)` pattern to `((c (i A (q B) (q C)) (a)))`.
 The reason for this is explained in [part 3](./part3_deeperintoCLVM.md).
 For now don't worry about why.